Citi is an Advertising Partner

 A balance transfer is when you move a balance from one credit card to another.
-If you’re trying to reduce your credit card debt and pay it off as quickly as possible, a balance transfer is a great way to pay down old debt without paying interest.
-The best balance transfer credit cards offer a 0% introductory APR period, which gives you a long window to pay down your balance with no interest.
+If you’re trying to reduce your credit card debt and pay it off as quickly as possible, a balance transfer may allow you to skip interest payments temporarily.
+The best balance transfer credit cards offer a 0 percent introductory APR period, which gives you a set period of time to pay down your balance with no interest.
+Not only will you save on interest payments, but you can put the money you would have spent on interest towards paying down more of your debt.

 How long does a balance transfer usually take?